Miro0o/Docs-Notes/CS/CyberSecurity/🚬 Cryptology/Cryptology.md

 ### ⭐ Objective of Cryptology
-> Refer back to principles of [Cybersecurity Basics & InfoSec](../🏰%20Cybersecurity%20Basics%20&%20InfoSec/Cybersecurity%20Basics%20&%20InfoSec.md) for more info.
+> Refer back to principles of ↗ [Cybersecurity Basics & InfoSec /🛡️ InfoSec Principles & Objectives](../🏰%20Cybersecurity%20Basics%20&%20InfoSec/Cybersecurity%20Basics%20&%20InfoSec.md#🛡️%20InfoSec%20Principles%20&%20Objectives) for more info.

 Data Confidentiality, Data Integrity, Authentication and Non-repudiation are core principles of modern-day Cryptology.